Personal Small Business Corporate & Institutional About Us

 PNC Arts Alive programming demonstrates that there is an artistic outlet for everyone, regardless of age, economic background, skill level and taste.
 Pop-up performances, mobile arts vans and the use of unusual venues are among the many initiatives supported through PNC Arts Alive.
 We're excited to continue helping to invigorate local arts organizations in the Greater St. Louis region, while bringing new and exciting programs to our communities.

-For the eighth consecutive year, PNC has contributed $250,000 to large and small arts groups in its Greater St. Louis region.
+For the ninth consecutive year, PNC has contributed $250,000 to large and small arts groups in its Greater St. Louis region.
 The grants cover a wide range of disciplines, audiences and participatory experiences.